-Brisbane, a city populated with warm urbanites and a subtropical climate, is famed for its friendly nature.
-But it’s the glut of eateries and drinkeries, an evolving music scene, and blaze of galleries spread across this burgeoning eastern treasure that has helped form its identity.
-Story Bridge provides climbing opportunities that lead to eye-opening views of skyscraper skylines.
-Lone Pine Koala Sanctuary (130 and counting) provides personal wildlife introductions.
-A splash of water-based activities can be enjoyed along Brisbane River.
-Several wineries are within driving distance from any Brisbane front door.
+On a Brisbane vacation, you'll find a city populated with warm urbanites and a subtropical climate - this city is famed for its friendly nature.
+But it’s the glut of eateries and bars, an evolving music scene, and blaze of galleries spread across this burgeoning eastern treasure that has helped form its identity.
+Story Bridge provides climbing opportunities that lead to eye-opening views of skyscraper skylines, while Lone Pine Koala Sanctuary (130 and counting) provides personal wildlife introductions.

-The first and largest sanctuary for Koalas is more than a world record.
+The first and largest sanctuary for koalas is a must-see if you travel to Brisbane.
 It is a place to meet, hold and feed animals in their natural environment.
 It’s also an opportunity to connect emotionally with nature as you learn about the importance of habitats in relation to wildlife preservation.
 Take a river cruise from downtown Brisbane to this forested sanctuary retreat.

 Proudly regarded as Queensland’s premier cultural destination, South Bank Parklands hosts bumper sized festivals and exquisitely curated events.
 Hit up South Bank Cultural Precinct and take your pick from an array of art centers, a state library, and plenty of museums.
 Little Stanley Street bulges with cafés, bars and restaurants that will only delight the pallet.

-For the forward-thinking art lover—Queensland Art Gallery of Modern Art is a must-see venue full of boundary pushing works.
+For those forward-thinking art lovers that travel to Brisbane, Queensland Art Gallery of Modern Art is a must-see venue full of boundary pushing works.
 A single institution split across two adjacent riverside buildings, its exterior alone is worth a look.
 A constantly evolving program of international and Australian exhibits excites year-round at this one-off venue of progressive arty pleasures.

 Located by the riverside waters is an outstanding botanic garden that was once a park planted by convicts with crops used to feed a prison colony.
 Today it’s a well-deserved central attraction full of rare species and plantation such as the encasing Bamboo Grove.
 The verdant Weeping Fig Avenue is another of the many highlight attractions you’ll discover at Brisbane City Botanic Gardens.